When it comes to talking about habits, the Spanish verb soler is incredibly important.

 So, which do you use and when?

 To start, often these phrases are interchangeable.
-But, there are a few situations where you should go with one over the other.
+But, there are a few situations where you should go for one over the other.

 To understand the nuances, let’s take a close look at the following English sentence:

 English: When I was young, I used to go to the beach with my brother.

 To work out the best way to translate this sentence into Spanish, there are two questions you need to ask yourself:

 In answer to the first question, if the old habit no longer happens at all, then you should use ‘soler + infinitivo‘.
 For example: